slavejko/sledovanie_transakcii_v_ethereum_blockchaine/README.md

 const dbName = "ethereum_data";                             // to change the name of the database
 const collection_to = "data_to";                            // to change collection name for direction "TO" (incoming)
 const collection_from = "data_from";                        // to change collection name for direction "FROM" (outgoing)
-const publicFolder = "preDemo";                             // to change the name of the public folder containing frontend const appPort = 3000;                                       // to change the port of endpoint
+const publicFolder = "public";                              // to change the name of the public folder containing frontend const appPort = 3000;                                       // to change the port of endpoint
 ```